terraform-viettelidc/terraform-provider-vcloud/website/docs/r/lb_app_profile.html.markdown

 ~> **Note:** To make load balancing work one must ensure that load balancing is enabled on edge gateway (edge gateway must be advanced).
 This depends on NSX version to work properly.
-Please refer to [VMware Product Interoperability Matrices](https://www.vmware.com/resources/compatibility/sim/interop_matrix.php#interop&29=&93=) to check supported Viettel IDC Cloud and NSX for vSphere configurations.
+Please refer to [VCloud Product Interoperability Matrices](https://www.vmware.com/resources/compatibility/sim/interop_matrix.php#interop&29=&93=) to check supported Viettel IDC Cloud and NSX for vSphere configurations.